adam1hillo/prularia-warehouse-scrum/README.md

-# Scrum project: VDAB opleiding Java juni 2024
+# Scrum project: Java training
+Group project with other curisistants